- This item has been sold

 Our shoot is not motivated by numbers and if that’s your only interest then you won’t need to contact us.
 On a shoot day you join our syndicate members taking up any available places that crop up die to absence.
 You will join us and shoot with us as if you were a syndicate members and we are looking for safe, sociable and physically fit people as the going is tough.
 Days are about camaraderie, sportsmanship and helping to ensure everyone has a great day.
 We anticipate bags in the region of 60-80 at Stobgreen and 40-60 at Deepdale.
 Our birds are challenging and varied so the final bag doesn’t reflect the birds presented or shot count!!
 Deepdale can be particularly challenging with some seriously tall birds from mid-November onwards.
 Early season at Stobgreen can see bags at the lower end of the scale as we usually do 1-2 Grouse Drives and that reduces the overall bag size but greatly increases the quality

-- Driven Pheasant Shooting North Herefordshire.
-(11 views)
+- Driven Pheasant Shooting Syndicate Vacancies – North Cumbria (4 views)